mattclarke/advent_of_code_20/README.md

 ## Day 20
 ### Part 1
 * Tried Ariadne's maze, very slow (~2 minutes).
 Used numpy for rotations etc. (is that cheating?).
 TODO: try to speed-up
+* Ideas:
+    * Early exit if not possible,
+    * Cache the transformations - brings it down to ~50s
-Ideas: early exit if not possible, CACHE THE TRANSFORMATIONS, and/or prefilter which tiles can go next which other tiles
+    * Prefilter which tiles can go next which other tiles
 ### Part 2
 * READ THE INSTRUCTIONS!